StockTrackFA24/StockTrack-frontend/README.md

 pnpm install
 ```

-Ensure that both auth and backend services and your MongoDB instance are configured (following the instructions in their README documents) and running
+Ensure that both auth and backend services and your MongoDB instance are configured (following the instructions in their README documents) and running.

 Create a copy of `.env.default`, name it `.env`, and place it in the same directory as `.env.default`
 Populate the new `.env` file with the required values.
 Ensure that `BACKEND_ADDRESS` and `AUTH_ADDRESS` begin with `http://` and match the addresses (and ports) of the auth and backend servers.
-Run the included openssl command in the `env.default` file to generate the internal key for token storage
+Run the included openssl command `openssl rand -base64 32` as listed in the `env.default` file to generate the internal key for token storage

 Then, run the server: